PicassoCT/Journeywar/README.md

 Here is what you have:

  Foldername:                            Purpose:
-object3d                              The 3d-Files UnitGraphics are made off.
+/object3d/                              The 3d-Files UnitGraphics are made off.

-scripts                               The lua-scripts that define unitbehaviour.
+/scripts  /                              The lua-scripts that define unitbehaviour.

-bitmaps                               The Pictures needed for Explosions, Sfx and Footprints
+/bitmaps  /                              The Pictures needed for Explosions, Sfx and Footprints

-Features                              Everything dead and unmoving on the battlefield is defined here
+/Features  /                               Everything dead and unmoving on the battlefield is defined here

-gamedata                              Contains the files that actually define the explosions behaviours
+/gamedata  /                               Contains the files that actually define the explosions behaviours

-LuaRules                              Contains small SoftwareTools that interact directly with the GameWorld, defining Rules and Behaviour
+/LuaRules  /                              Contains small SoftwareTools that interact directly with the GameWorld, defining Rules and Behaviour
-LuaUI                                 Contains the files that define via the ChilliFrameWork the User Interface
+/LuaUI    /                                Contains the files that define via the ChilliFrameWork the User Interface

-LUPS                                  Is yet another helper Library, allowing to use advanced special effects
+/LUPS       /                               Is yet another helper Library, allowing to use advanced special effects

-music                                 Contains the music files.
+/music      /                              Contains the music files.
 No duh.

-sidepics                              Contains the Sides Logos
+/sidepics   /                               Contains the Sides Logos

-unitpics                              Then Units little buildpictures
+/unitpics  /                              Then Units little buildpictures

-sounds                                All the units sounds
+/sounds     /                              All the units sounds

-weapons                               Contains the weapondefinitions
+/weapons    /                              Contains the weapondefinitions

-units                                 Contains the unitdefinitions.
+/units      /                                Contains the unitdefinitions.
 Go here to modify there values.

-unittextures                          Contains the Textures for the 3d Models
+/unittextures  /                              Contains the Textures for the 3d Models

 Programs needed to open the source: